 Volvo XC40 SUV - MPG, running costs & CO2

 Alternative fuel versions are now in the range, but the petrol engines are thirsty

-Plug-in hybrid versions of the XC40 have arrived to satisfy those looking for radically reduced running costs, although they're expensive to buy in the first place.
-A pure-electric Recharge P8 model is also offered, which we've reviewed separately, with zero exhaust emissions and a range of over 250 miles.
+Plug-in hybrid versions of the XC40 will satisfy those looking for radically reduced running costs, although they're more expensive to buy in the first place.
+A pure-electric Recharge Electric model is also offered, which we've reviewed separately, with zero exhaust emissions and a range of up to 312 miles.
 In the meantime, there’s a range of conventional petrol engines that provide reasonable economy on a par with most rivals, while diesels have now been discontinued.

 Volvo XC40 MPG & CO2

-Where the petrol engines are concerned, the entry-level front-wheel-drive T2 and T3 manual options return 37.2-40.4mpg and emit 158-179g/km for a high BiK band that won't necessarily suit company-car drivers.
-This is slightly better than the 40.9mpg and 157g/km of the Audi Q3 with a 1.5-litre petrol turbo.
+Where the petrol engines are concerned, the now-withdrawn front-wheel-drive T2 and T3 manual options return 37.2-40.4mpg and emit 158-179g/km for a high BiK band that won't necessarily suit company-car drivers.
+This is on a par with the 40.9mpg and 157g/km of the Audi Q3 with a 1.5-litre petrol turbo.